duanemcguire/duaneblog/content/blog/doggie-doors.md

 ![Shop Door, 2008](/images/shopdoor2008.jpg)

 *The shop door as installed in 2008 I made the door of cherry and walnut.
-The walnut had been harvested from the yard of a friend in Pleasant Grove UT in the 1980s*
+Details of that project are [here](/blog/a-door-for-the-new-shop/)*

 [![Interior opening](/images/shopDogDoor1.jpg)](https://www.dropbox.com/s/9fsj8bc20lqay4b/shopDogDoor1.jpg?raw=1)